 The developer’s academic and family background – Budeikin had completed courses in sound engineering and psychology for three years until he was expelled.
-His childhood didn’t seem to be quite worthwhile as he was bipolar and his mother and older brother hit him while he was growing up.
+His childhood didn’t seem quite worthwhile as he was bipolar, and his mother and older brother hit him while growing up.
 It was this hostile treatment that transformed him into a different person altogether.

 How Blue Whale Challenge Dare Game works

-The game derives its name from one of the first disturbing challenges of the game, where players are asked to draw a blue whale on a piece of paper, and then carve the same onto their body.
+The game derives its name from one of the first disturbing challenges, where players are asked to draw a blue whale on a piece of paper and then carve it onto their body.
 Other tasks include watching horror movies alone or harming oneself.

-The main target audience is impressionable teenagers contacted online through ‘The Blue Whale Challenge’ game.
-Once participated, the creators of the group do not allow participants to leave.
+The primary target audience is impressionable teenagers contacted online through ‘The Blue Whale Challenge game.
+Once participated, the group’s creators do not allow participants to leave.

-All players are given the deadline of 50 days to complete the 50 tasks.
-The game begins with fairly simple tasks like getting up early in the morning at 4:20, drawing a whale on paper, as mentioned earlier to the most horrific ones (suicide).
+All players have a deadline of 50 days to complete the 50 tasks.
+The game begins with simple tasks like getting up early in the morning at 4:20, drawing a whale on paper, as mentioned earlier, to the most horrific ones (suicide).
 It also marks the end of all 50 dares.